 I have always found Mexico to be safe and welcoming, but like with any country, it’s important to use your best judgment and take good care of your belongings.
 If you’re planning on traveling around a lot, or doing adventurous activities while in town, it might be a good idea to get travel insurance for your trip.
 Some reputable travel insurance companies that will allow to pick up a policy before you travel include:

-I hope these tips help you plan your first trip to the Yucatán!
-Where are you heading?
+I hope these Yucatán travel tips help you plan the most amazing trip!
+Where in the Yucatán are you traveling to?
 What are you most excited to do, or see?
 Tell me below!